spaghetticode/dbmanager/README.md

 ```ruby
 script/generate dbmanager
 ```
-to add the gem tasks to the rake tasks list.
+that will copy the gem rake tasks file into the lib/tasks directory.

 #### Database Imports